Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.ProgrammableConnectivity/README.md

 If your call doesn't work, we recommend logging the exception messages, and progressing from there.

 Try sending the request with `curl` or with HTTP files, using postman for example.
 This will narrow down the issue you're facing.

+## Next steps

+For more information about Microsoft Azure SDK, see [this website](https://azure.github.io/azure-sdk/).

 ## Contributing